Support Our Work

 My Story

-I'm Quandra Gray — founder of What The Sprout and Community Agriculture Infrastructure Strategist.
+I'm Quandra Gray — founder of What The Sprout LLC, MBE-certified community food production infrastructure company, and architect of the deconstructed farm.

 Where It Started